lsoft/DpdtInject/README.md

 0. Because of design, it's impossible to `Unbind`.
 0. Because of source generators, it's impossible to direclty debug your bind code, including its `When` predicates.
 0. Because of massive rewriting the body of the cluster, it's impossible to use a local variables (local methods and other local stuff) in `ConstructorArgument` and `When` predicates.
 To make bind works use instance based fields, properties and methods instead.
-To make bind debuggable use fields, properties and methods of the other, helper class.
+To make bind debuggable, use fields, properties and methods of the other, helper class.
 0. No deferred bindings by design with exception of cluster hierarchy.
 0. Slower source-to-IL compilation, slower JIT compilation.